Generalized Dirichlet-process-means for $f$-separable distortion measures: Introduction

-Although clustering methods that can estimate the number of clusters from given data have been proposed so far, they have problems such as long computation time and many parameters to be tuned.
-Affinity propagation \cite{affinity} and Mean shift clustering \cite{mean_shift} are difficult to apply to large scale data because they require the squared order of the number of data to execute the algorithms.
-Gamma-clust based on a $\gamma$-divergence has been proposed as a clustering method that is robust against scatted outliers \cite{gamma-clust}.
-It learns means and covariance matrices of $q$-Gaussian mixtures based on $\gamma$-divergence.
-It requires four or five hyper parameters to be set.
-On the other hand, DP-means retains the advantages of $K$-means.
-It can be executed in linear time with respect to the number of data, is easy to apply to large scale data, and is can be implemented using a simple algorithm.
 In an attempt to further speed up DP-means, parallelization can be applied with optimistic concurrency control when a new cluster is created \cite{occ}.
 In addition, computation time has been significantly reduced by dividing data into weighted subsets called coresets, although at the expense of accuracy \cite{coreset-dpmeans}.
 DP-means specialized for application to large scale genetic data has been devised, and shown to be superior to existing methods from the aspect both of accuracy and efficiency \cite{dace}.
 To improve the accuracy of clustering, studies have been made to avoid local minimum solutions \cite{split-dp}.
 An extension using Bregman divergence was also given, which introduces an appropriate distance measure when data has a special type such as binary or non-negative integer value \cite{clustering-bregman,dp-bregman}.

 From the viewpoint of information theory, the algorithm of DP-means monotonically decreases the average distortion of the training data, whereas the penalty parameter, which controls the number of clusters, has been interpreted as the maximum distortion of the data \cite{mypaper1}.
 This motivated us to consider modifying DP-means, where the maximum distortion would be minimized instead of the average distortion.
 This problem is also known as the $K$-center problem \cite{k-center}.
 It is also demonstrated in the smallest enclosing ball problem when the number of clusters is one \cite{seb}, and a method to calculate the smallest enclosing Bregman ball with the radius of the smallest enclosing ball measured by Bregman divergence has been studied \cite{bregman-ball}.